Jane11111/learngit/readme.txt

-git is a distributed version control system git is free softwaren distributed under the GPL
+git is a distributed version control system git is free softwaret distributed under the GPL git has a mutable index called stage